 Best Time to Visit South Africa

-The best time to visit South Africa is from May to September, as the cooler winter months in the northern regions bring superb conditions for viewing big game.
+The best time to visit South Africa is from May to September, as the cooler winter months in the northern regions bring superb conditions for viewing big games.

 It can be rainy from November to February, but this is the best time to travel for birding, and temperatures remain warm at 22°C to 33°C.